slitvinov/KartezioPaper/README.md

 ```
 Each individual is represented as a 2D array, where i0, i1, etc., are
 possible values rather than dimensions.
-I guess, this structure is
+This structure is from
-from Cartesian Genetic Programming (CGP):
+Cartesian Genetic Programming (CGP):

 gen[i0, i1, i2, n0 ... n30, o0, o1][node_type, arity0, arity1, p0, p1]